 Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

-Roofing Tar is a hazardous material and banned from Vermont landfills.
-All hazardous materials must be brought to one of our Hazardous Waste Collection Events.
+Roofing tar is a hazardous material and banned from Vermont landfills.
+All hazardous materials must be brought to our Hazardous Waste Depot.
+If the tar is dried up, then it’s safe to dispose of in the trash.
+An access sticker is required to dispose of household trash at the transfer station.

 Read More...Root Killer